- About Us

 (Click on a heading to view details.)

-We are able to provide you with initial advice of 30 minutes either over the telephone or in person which may help you decide if, how and when to proceed.
+We are able to provide you with initial advice of 20 minutes over the telephone which may help you decide if, how and when to proceed.

 A Civil Partnership Dissolution is for those Civil Partners ie same sex couple, who wish to bring their partnership to an end.
 This process is similar to a divorce.